Under the hood

 /// Return the most recent HLC per actor (vector clock for sync).

-/// Iterate all ops in HLC order.
-Used for full replay.
+/// Return all ops in HLC order.
+Used for full replay on open.

-/// Snapshot of materialized state for fast reload.
+/// Persist a snapshot of materialized state for faster startup.

 }